Unleavened bread feast

 The Matzah and in the Lamb.

 Since the temple was destroyed in 70 AD, the Jews have not been able to bring a sacrifice to the temple as they used to.
-No temple, no altar, no Passover lamb.
-And yet the lamb was the central part of the very first Passover in Egypt.
+No temple, no altar offerings, no Passover lamb.

-But the central part is eating matzah, for every Passover today, whether it is a Jew or a follower of the Messiah.
+The lamb was the central part of the very first Passover in Egypt.
+But today the central part is eating matzah, for every Passover today, whether it is a Jew or a follower of the Messiah.

-Matzah is:
+Matzah bread:

-Wounded / Pierced – He was Wounded for our transgressions
+Has Holes / Pierced – He was Wounded for our transgressions

-Stripes – By His stripes we are healed
+Has Stripes – By His stripes we are healed

-Burnt – God’s wrath struck him.
+Is Burnt – God’s wrath struck Jesus, like an offering.

 Let us walk in the new life